lijumjose/VIPMP/src/pages/docs/renewals/manual-renewals.md

 - The first early renewal can include either existing products or new products.
 - One Order can contain either  existing products upto existing current quantities or a combination of new products with additional seats of existing products beyond current quantity.
 - New seat addition in an early renewal order for existing products (subsequent orders) can only be executed after early renewing all the existing quantities of that product.
+- After the first successful Early Renewal, only RENEWAL orders are allowed until the Renewal Date, which is essentially when the current term ends.
+The Anniversary Date is updated during the initial Early Renewal, and any additional orders during the current renewal cycle must also follow the Early Renewal flow.
+If a restricted order type is submitted during this period, error code 3131 is returned.
 - EOL SKUs can be early renewed only for 3YC customers.
 - EOS SKUs cannot be early renewed.